bbauska/W3Cx-2of5/README.md

 That's all well and good.

-The next thing I want to do is I

-think this font is a little bit boring.
+The next thing I want to do is I think this font is a little bit boring.

 What I'm going to do is make it, something maybe a little bit more modern looking.

-I'm going to go into our Body rule here, and what I'm going to do is change

-the font family to sans-serif.

-So you can see that looks a little bit different.

-I kind of want this by John Milton part to

-be the same though,

-so I'm going to leave that as the default.

-So just say font family serif.

-And you could see that now it's back to it's

-serif default and it looks great.

-So, I think the next thing that we're going to do

-is maybe add a splash of color.

-I think black and white is timeless and

-it's very readable but it's a little bit boring.

-And what I'm going

-to do is make a new rule for the header.

-I'm going to make the title a very engaging and

-interesting color, Chartreuse or Cyan.

-Let's pick something a little bit

-more tasteful than that.

-We'll call it Crimson, and you can see

-that it's a little bit bright,

-but looks better, kind of pops out at you.

-And I'm going to do the same thing but

-the opposite with this By John Milton text.

-So I think that needs to stand out a little bit less.

-So we'll call that... there's

-so many different colors to choose from.

-One of my favorites for kind

-of more background elements is

-Dim Gray, and you could

-see that looks a little bit more subtle, subdued.

-So I like how that's looking.

-And the next change we're going to make is,

-if you recall previously in the lesson we learned

-about an attribute called 'line-height',

-which essentially encapsulates the distance

-between lines of text.

-So, we've got all this vertical real estate on the page.

-I think we could stand to increase

-our 'line-height' a little bit,

-spread out those lines of

-text just to make it more readable.

-So we're going to make a new rule for

-our paragraph tag that contains the poem,

-and we're going to say 'line-height',

-I don't know, we'll call it 1.2.

-So just a tiny bit bigger than default.
+I'm going to go into our Body rule here, and what I'm going to do is change the font family to sans-serif.

+You can see that looks a little bit different.

+I kind of want this by John Milton part to be the same though, so I'm going to leave that as the default.

+Just say font family serif.

+And you could see that now it's back to it's serif default and it looks great.

+I think the next thing that we're going to do is maybe add a splash of color.

+I think black and white is timeless and it's very readable but it's a little bit boring.

+And what I'm going to do is make a new rule for the header.

+I'm going to make the title a very engaging and interesting color, Chartreuse or Cyan.

+Let's pick something a little bit more tasteful than that.

+We'll call it Crimson, and you can see that it's a little bit bright, but looks better, kind of pops out at you.

+And I'm going to do the same thing but the opposite with this By John Milton text.

+I think that needs to stand out a little bit less.

+We'll call that... there's so many different colors to choose from.

+One of my favorites for kind of more background elements is Dim Gray, and you could see that looks a little bit more subtle, subdued.

+I like how that's looking.

+And the next change we're going to make is, if you recall previously in the lesson we learned about an attribute called 'line-height', which essentially encapsulates the distance between lines of text.

+We've got all this vertical real estate on the page.

+I think we could stand to increase our 'line-height' a little bit, spread out those lines of text just to make it more readable.

+We're going to make a new rule for our paragraph tag that contains the poem, and we're going to say 'line-height', I don't know, we'll call it 1.2.

+Just a tiny bit bigger than default.

 We'll just see how much that changes it.